 About + meet the team!

-sweet-thang press publishes works from our community all year-round: poetry collections, anthologies, photobooks, essays, pamphlets and more!
-The ethos of our press is to platform writers and artists who don't have the resources or platforms to get their work to the masses. sweet-thang press is all about community.
+Our press publishes works from our community all year round: poetry collections, anthologies, photobooks, essays, pamphlets and more!
+The ethos of our press is to spotlight writers and artists who don't have the resources or platforms to get their work to the masses.
+Our publications will ask questions about how we can reimagine new worlds. sweet-thang press is all about community.
 We provide tools, events and vibes!

 Zoe Thompson ❤